kubeshop/botkube/docs/investigation/configuration/2022-09-07-persistent-cfg-from-commands.md

 Every command, even `notifier start/stop` restarts the app.
 But we don't post "config change detected", "goodbye" and "hello" messages.

-Instead, we post a notification when BotKube is online: `BotKube configuration for cluster "dev" has been reloaded 👍`.
+Instead, we post a notification when Botkube is online: `Botkube configuration for cluster "dev" has been reloaded 👍`.

 How to implement it?
-There would be another "state" BotKube ConfigMap, which is not monitored by Config Watcher, but still loaded during BotKube startup.
+There would be another "state" Botkube ConfigMap, which is not monitored by Config Watcher, but still loaded during Botkube startup.
 Let's call it "startup-state" for now.

 When detecting new configuration, Config Watcher writes to the "startup-state":